Dewberry/nwm-forecasts/README.md

 ### Usage

+#### Docker run options
+- Docker run requires the `--privileged` option in order to allow `goofys` to mount the AWS and GCP buckets.
+- In a docker-compose.yml file: `privileged: true`

 #### Container Parameters

  - `-date_time`: the date and time you want to pull stream flow for, in the format "2006-01-02-15"